UC-Secure Star DKG for Non-Exportable Key Shares with VSS-Free Enforcement: Enforcing Public Structure without Export: USV Certificates

 We model certificates with a handle-bound ideal functionality that stores the \emph{verified} opening implied by $(C,\zeta)$, namely the (unique) value returned by $\Open(\pp,C,\zeta)$, and binds a handle to $(C,M)$ via a \gROCRP\ receipt digest, where $M:=\Open_M(\pp,C,\zeta)$ is the verified public opening implied by $(C,\zeta)$.

 In our applications, each USV handle is intended for a single committer--verifier pair.
 Accordingly, we define $\Fusv$ (Fig.~\ref{fig:Fusvcert}) so that each handle is scoped to both endpoints: $\Fusv$ maintains independent state keyed by $(\sid,\cid,P_s,P_r)$.
 This prevents a party $P_s'\neq P_s$ from invalidating another sender's handle by reusing the same $(\sid,\cid)$ toward the same relying party $P_r$, while still keeping recipient-local state (so a corrupted committer may equivocate across different relying parties, as in the real protocol).
-In $\Fusv$, sending $d$ to $\s$ is only for bookkeeping convenience since $d$ is deterministic and efficiently computable from the committed tuple and the (global) gRO-CRP oracle.
+In $\Fusv$, the leakage to~$\s$ includes the public certificate $(C,\zeta)$ along with the receipt digest~$d$: all three values are public (the certificate $(C,\zeta)$ is intended for delivery to~$P_r$ over~$\Fchan$, and $d$ is deterministic from the committed tuple and the global gRO-CRP oracle).
+This enables~$\s$ to simulate the $\Fchan$ delivery of $(C,\zeta,d)$ to a corrupted recipient.

 \begin{remark}[Game-based equivocation vs.\ UC-level non-malleability] Lemma~\ref{lem:usv-eqv} is a standalone game-based statement about the USV certificate scheme itself: it rules out producing two verifying tags for the same commitment $C$ that induce different public openings.
 In the UC setting, the relevant ``no substitution under a fixed handle'' guarantee is instead enforced by $\Fusv$’s receipt binding in the non-programmable context $\USVrcpt\in\CtxTEE$ and captured by Lemma~\ref{lem:hb-nm} (handle-bound non-malleability), which is what the UC proof of Theorem~\ref{thm:usv-real-ideal} relies on. \end{remark}